vdhamer/Photo-Club-Hub/.github/README.md

 <details><summary>Details on Keyword Standardization (click to expand)</summary></p>

-Standardization also helps in displaying the texts in multiple languages: the translations are only defined in one locale (`Level 0`).
+Standardization also helps in displaying the texts in multiple languages.
+The translations are defined in a single file named `Level 0`.
 This means that if the Sierra Club associates their member Ansel Adams with "Black & White" they automatically get translations of "Black & White" into certain languages: if the app is thus set to Dutch, the user sees "Zwart-Wit" rather than "Black & White".

-Information on how to define keywords per photographer and how to define standardized keywords can be found in the explanations about adding `Level 2` and `Level 0` data respectively.
+Information on how to define keywords per photographer and how to define standardized keywords can be found in the explanations about adding `Level 2` data and maintaining `Level 0` data respectively.
 </details>

 ### Photo Museums